The final figure frontier: superscript, subscript and scientific subscript figures. Implement those with this quick step by step tutorial.

 .numr:250, superior:350, inferior:-125.

 - Press the Build button.
-The script will then rebuild the small figures as compounds.
+The script will then rebuild the small figures as composites.
 As components, it will use the figures with the default suffix.

 Cool.
-Glyph creation and compound transformation all in a single step.
+Glyph creation and composite transformation all in a single step.
 And with the time saved, we can go for a coffee now.

 If, for whatever reason, you want to avoid the semantic changes we mentioned above, or you need to keep semantic superiors apart from pure OpenType superiors, then use the